doridori/doridori.github.io/_posts/2015-02-15-android-security-the forgetful-keystore.md

 1. Most of the time ~98% in my original testing the key data _AND_ alias is wiped - giveng a `InvalidKeyException` at point of use.
 2. A small amount of the time ~2% the key data is lost but the alias is _not_ giving `IllegalArgException`

-From the above you can see it's not just a silent fail yielding an empty keystore but an undocumented-exception-throwing fail which requires you to reset the alias.
+From the above you can see it's not just a silent fail yielding an empty keystore but an undocumented-exception-throwing fail which requires you to reset the alias ([Keystore.deleteEntry()](https://developer.android.com/reference/java/security/KeyStore.html#deleteEntry(java.lang.String))).

 #Device locks & `.setEncryptionRequired()`